Get a Peek At Home Trends for 2020

 Integrated Living Spaces

 Open-concept homes remain a lightning rod for interior design with strong opinions on either side.
-Here’s part of the reason while people despise open-concept homes.
+Here's part of the reason why people despise open-concept homes.
 But some people love them because they allow for more socialization and the kitchen is often the center of activity in the house.
 Expect the trend to remain into 2020.